-It’s amazing watching gargantuan cargo ships passing through while sitting outside and drinking a cold beer.
-Order a snack, too, if you’re still hungry after the ceviche.
+It’s amazing watching gargantuan cargo ships passing through Miraflores Locks while sitting outside and drinking a cold beer.
+Order a snack if you’re still hungry after the ceviche.

-Just like that, your time in Panama City is over (but look at all you saw and did!).
-Plan on an hour-long ride back to the airport (be prepared to hire a taxi since Uber isn’t always this far outside town).
+Just like that, one day in Panama City is over (but look at all you saw and did!).
+Plan on an hour-long ride back to the airport (be prepared to hire a taxi since there aren’t always Uber cars near the canal).
 Then, it’s another hour to get back through security and catch your flight.
 Thank goodness it’s a layover so you should already have your boarding pass and luggage checked all the way through.

 If you’re a nervous traveler and that’s cutting it too close to comfort for you, just skip one of the stops on this trip.
 No big deal…you can always come back for more things to do in Panama City!

 If you don’t want to worry about arranging Ubers and taxis, there are a few recommended tours you can choose from instead that pick-up and drop-off at the airport.

 4-Hour Tour to Panama Canal and Casco Viejo – This tour is shorter, so it skips Parque Metropolitano, but it still shows you two highlights of the city and even routes you over the Amador Causeway for a fun drive.
 It’s 4 hours from pick-up to drop-off, meaning you’ll need to allow extra time independently for passport control and security checks upon return at the airport.